Isla de Aves: History

 Isla de Aves was included in Venezuela's territorial reorganization done by President Joaquín Crespo in 1895.

 The island was most likely discovered by Avaro Sanzze in 1584, though it was not settled.
 It was subsequently claimed for Great Britain, Spain, Portugal and the Netherlands.
 Throughout the 17th, 18th and 19th centuries, the inhabitants of the Dutch islands Sint Eustatius and Saba regularly visited Aves to collect turtle and bird eggs.

-In 1854, a U.S. captain discovered the abundant quantities of guano on Aves and systematic collection started not long after.
+The Netherlands laid claim to it starting in 1854, seeking to declare it united with the island of Saba, located 200 km away.
+The same year a U.S. captain discovered the abundant quantities of guano on Aves and systematic collection started not long after.
 Both the Dutch and Venezuelan authorities found out and protested.
 The Dutch sent a warship to Aves.
 Its captain found Americans loading guano.
 He informed them that the Dutch considered Aves to belong to the Netherlands.

+The Venezuelan government dismissed these demands, and in March 1856, the Dutch decided to dispatch a fleet of three warships to the port of La Guaira, while also issuing an ultimatum to the Venezuelan government to respond to their demands regarding the sovereignty of the island, as well as to “negotiate” the terms of the alleged indemnities for the Jews expelled from Coro.

 The island was once again involved in controversy in 1857 when three Boston men, "Mesers Shelton, Samson and Tappan", were in a dispute with the Venezuelan government after they "annexed" the island "which they had discovered in an abandoned condition"; this was done in accordance with the recently passed United States Guano Islands Act.